Xilinx-CNS/kubernetes-onload/README.md

 ## Footnotes

+Trademarks are acknowledged as being the property of their respective owners.
+Kubernetes® is a trademark of The Linux Foundation.
+OpenShift® is a trademark of Red Hat, Inc..

-Copyright (c) 2023 Advanced Micro Devices, Inc.
+Copyright (c) 2023-2024 Advanced Micro Devices, Inc.